Council tax charges and how it is spent

 Savings over the last few years have come from various initiatives, including:

 - not replacing staff when they leave unless essential

 - reviewing our accommodation

 - reviewing general supplies

 - remodeling the way existing services are delivered

-Despite making budget cuts, we don't believe any of our services will be adversely affected and there are no compulsory staff redundancies planned.
+Despite making budget reductions, we don't believe any of our services will be adversely affected and there are no compulsory staff redundancies planned.

-The council still faces challenging times ahead due to ongoing government cuts and we anticipate having to find further savings over the next few years.
+The council still faces challenging times ahead due to ongoing government funding reductions and we anticipate having to find further savings or look to generate additional income streams over the next few years.